nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 - **Alertmanager**: Manages, deduplicates, and routes alerts to notification channels.

+### Prometheus Problem

+Prometheus alone is excellent for local monitoring and collecting metrics from single applications or clusters, but it has some limitations:

+* **Limited vertical scalability**

+  * A single Prometheus instance has limits on how much data it can write and read simultaneously.
+* **Limited data retention**

+  * Prometheus stores data locally in its TSDB, usually keeping metrics for only a few weeks.
+* **Multi-cluster or multi-data center monitoring**

+  * Prometheus is “single-node” per cluster; if you want to aggregate metrics from multiple clusters or regions, you need to run separate queries.

+Thus, several projects have emerged to extend Prometheus capabilities:

+* **Global View**: Aggregate metrics from multiple Prometheus instances, providing a unified and centralized query interface.
+* **Long-Term Storage**: Offload Prometheus TSDB data to object storage systems (e.g., S3, GCS, Azure Blob), enabling virtually unlimited data retention.
+* **High Availability**: Support replicated Prometheus instances with built-in deduplication mechanisms to prevent double-counting of metrics.

 ### Thanos

-[Thanos](https://thanos.io/) is an open-source project that extends Prometheus for:
-* **Global View**: Aggregates metrics from multiple Prometheus instances, giving a unified query interface.
-* **Long-Term Storage**: Offloads Prometheus TSDB data to object storage like S3, GCS, or Azure Blob, allowing virtually unlimited retention.
-* **High Availability**: Supports **replicated Prometheus instances** with deduplication to avoid double-counting metrics.

 ![](images/thanos-architecture.webp)